ShenZheng2000/PointNorm-for-Point-Cloud-Analysis/README.md

 ## Classification on ScanObjectNN

-* Run the following lines in terminal.
+* Run the following lines in terminal to train on ScanObjectNN.
   ```
   cd classification_ScanObjectNN